Security-Auditing-Complex-of-Innovation/master/auditointisuunnitelma.md

 ### 5.2.1 Network and systems security

  1. Technical review
-    * Review of firewall rules and configurations against the documentation
+    * Review of firewall rules and configurations against the documentation using manual portscanning utilizing nmap and manual review of firewall policy configuration
-    * Verification of documented zoning using scans and traffic capture
+    * Verification of documented zoning using scans and traffic capture collected using tcpdump

  2. Administrative review
-    * Change management of router and firewall rule and configuration changes
+    * Review of the change management process concerning router and firewall configuration changes
     * Secure and documented settings, including e.g. ports and protocols
     * Network diagrams
     * Administrative roles